-- merging its management team with Vale of White Horse District Council - undertaking joint procurement with Vale of White Horse on major contracts, including financial services and waste - introducing "lean" business process re-engineering to streamline processes.
+- merging its management team with Vale of White Horse District Council - undertaking joint procurement with Vale of White Horse District Council - introducing "lean" business processes to save officer time.

 Continuation of these initiatives is expected to help meet the financial challenges facing the council.